Tenhil-GmbH-Co-KG/baumbelt/README.md

 ## HuggingLog

-`baumbelt.logging.HuggingLog` offers a convenient way to print the duration a specific code block took.
+`baumbelt.logging.HuggingLog` offers a convenient way to print the duration a specific code block took to complete.
 It utilizes [MeasureTime](#measuretime) and adds a bit of printing around it.
 You can also pass a different logging function, for instance `logger.debug`.
-This comes especially comes in handy, if you run in detached environment (eg: cronjob).
+This especially comes in handy, if your code runs in detached environments (e.g. cronjobs).

 ```python
 from baumbelt.logging import HuggingLog